 Our food bank does more than just feed people!

 It's amazing to think that we are serving thousands of individuals each year through our food programs.
-In fact, we gave away 285,000 pounds of food!
+In fact, we gave away over 300,000 pounds of food!
 (HOLY WOW BATMAN!)
 It's amazing to know that we have the resources to distribute that much back into the community.

 However, have you ever asked what happens to the food we aren't able to give out?

 Families Unlimited Network had an 8000 lb/yr food waste issue.
 Fortunately FUN, in partnership with the Mount Cross Lutheran Church community garden, is doing something productive with that waste.
 It is being composted.

 Here are some benefits:

 No food from the foodbank ends up in our local landfill.